How we nominate, appoint and remove trustee Directors.

 An Independent Director may be removed from office by a resolution passed by the Directors (other than the Independent Director in question).

 The office of a director will become vacant if:

 - the director is removed by the Board in accordance with the constitution

 - the director is subject to assessment or treatment under any mental health law and the Board resolves that the person should cease to be a director

 - the director is or becomes a disqualified person

 - the director is removed from office by a regulator

 - is absent from three consecutive Board meetings without the consent of the other directors

-- the term of appointment of the director has expired and the Board has not extended the director's tenure
+- the term of appointment of the director has expired and the Board hasn't extended the director's tenure

-- the Board declares the office to be vacant where the director is directly or indirectly interested in a contract or proposed contract with the Trustee and has failed to declare the nature of such an interest, or
+- the Board declares the office to be vacant where the director is directly or indirectly interested in a contract or proposed contract with the Trustee Constitution and has failed to declare the nature of such an interest or